Tyrrrz/DiscordChatExporter/.docs/Message-filters.md

 -(from:Tyrrrz has:image)
 ```

-- Escape special characters (`-` is escaped below so it's not parsed as negation operator):
+- Escape special characters (`-` is escaped below, so it's not parsed as negation operator):

 ```
 from:96\-LB